braintree/runbook/README.md

 ### Configuration Files

-Runbook automatically loads configuration from a number of predefined files.
+Runbook loads configuration from a number of predefined files.
 Runbook will attempt to load configuration from the following locations on startup: `/etc/runbook.conf`, a `Runbookfile` in a parent directory from the current directory, a `.runbook.conf` file in the current user's home directory, a file specified with `--config` on the command line, any configuration specified in a runbook.
 Runbook will also load configuration from these files in this order of preference, respectively.
 That is, configuration values specified at the project level (`Runbookfile`) will override configuration values set at the global level (`/etc/runbook.conf`), etc.

 ## Working With Runbooks